Queen’s Speech 2021: When will the Queen deliver a speech to parliament, and what is it?

 When will it take place?

-The Queen will deliver this year’s speech on Tuesday (11 May), with the ceremony to begin at around 11am.
+The Queen will deliver this year’s speech today (11 May), with the ceremony to begin at around 11am, and will be covered live on BBC News from 10:30am.

-The Queen will deliver the speech from the House of Lords, and MPs will be summoned to the chamber by an official known as Black Rod.
+The Queen will deliver the speech from the throne in the House of Lords, and MPs will be summoned to the chamber by an official known as Black Rod.

 This year’s Queen’s speech will work differently to most previous years’ due to the pandemic, with less MPs and peers in attendance and a reduced procession into the Lords’ chamber.